TracyGJG/utilities/README.md

 ### Return Value

-None - updates the targetArray directly by reference.
+None - updates the _targetArray_ directly by reference.

 ### Description

-Replaces the content of the targetArray with the (optional) content of the arrayContent.
+Replaces the content of the _targetArray_ with the (optional) content of the _arrayContent_.

 ---